newcleo-dev-team/recueil_stages/README.md

 # recueil_stage_2022_2023
-List of student internship offers
+List of student internships offered by *new*cleo for the academic year 2022--2023.